HoangPhiNhat/nodejs-authentication-crud/README.md

    ```

 4. Set up environment variables:
+   ## Environmental Variables

+In Node.js version 20 and above, the `dotenv` package has been integrated directly into Node.js.
+This means that you no longer need to explicitly install and import `dotenv` in your Node.js applications.
+Instead, Node.js automatically loads environment variables from a `.env` file located in the root directory of your project.

+If you're using Node.js v20 or higher, ensure that you have a `.env` file in your project's root directory and define your environment variables there.
+Node.js will automatically load these variables into `process.env` when your application starts.

    - Create a `.env` file in the root directory.
    - Define the following variables: